Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Language Model Design

 As described in \autoref{sec:query-resolution-lm}, the query resolution task is delegated to the LM, which takes the natural language prompt, the synthesis decisions generated so far, and the current synthesis goal as input and outputs a token representing the synthesis rule or variable assignments.

-The natural language specification stays fixed during synthesis, making it suitable for one-time encoding.
-In contrast, the synthesis goal, which provides the \emph{dynamic typing context}, evolves at each step and requires re-encoding.
 Meanwhile, \mainname maintains a synthesis decision sequence where each newly generated token is appended, representing the next synthesis decision.
+This sequence incrementally constructs an existential type correctness proof.
 Due to its autoregressive nature, the growing sequence is fed to the transformer decoder, allowing the LM to leverage the full history of synthesis decisions when predicting the next token.

-\paragraph{Model Inference Process.} The synthesis process begins with the encoder processing the natural language specification to produce a fixed encoding.
-At each step: \begin{enumerate} \item The current synthesis goal is extracted from the (incomplete) synthesis derivation tree. \item The encoder encodes the synthesis goal to provide \emph{dynamic typing context} to the LM. \item The decoder processes both encodings from the encoder, along with the previous synthesis decision sequence, generating the next token representing a synthesis decision. \item This new token is appended to the synthesis decision sequence and used to incrementally update the synthesis derivation tree as detailed in \autoref{alg:synthtree}. \item The updated synthesis derivation tree yields either a new synthesis goal for the next iteration or a complete and well-typed program upon completion. \end{enumerate}
+\paragraph{Model Inference Process.} At each synthesis step: \begin{enumerate} \item The current synthesis goal is extracted from the (incomplete) synthesis derivation tree. \item The encoder encodes the synthesis goal to provide \emph{dynamic typing context} to the LM. \item The decoder processes both encodings from the encoder, along with the previous synthesis decision sequence, generating the next token representing a synthesis decision. \item This new token is appended to the synthesis decision sequence and used to incrementally update the synthesis derivation tree as detailed in \autoref{alg:synthtree}. \item The updated synthesis derivation tree yields either a new synthesis goal for the next iteration or, upon completion, a well-typed program together with its type correctness proof. \end{enumerate}

 \paragraph{Efficient Token Reuse through Incremental Construction.} According to \autoref{alg:synthtree}, the synthesis derivation tree construction follows a serialized order, ensuring that each step only appends new decisions without modifying the existing sequence.
-This autoregressivity enables reuse of the transformer's key-value (KV) cache~\cite{DBLP:conf/mlsys/PopeDCDBHXAD23}, eliminates the need to recompute attention over the entire decision sequence at each decision-making step, and significantly reduces the computational overhead.
+This property aligns naturally with the autoregressive generation paradigm of transformer decoders, where each new token is predicted based on all previously generated tokens.
+As a result, we can reuse the transformer's key-value (KV) cache~\cite{DBLP:conf/mlsys/PopeDCDBHXAD23}: the intermediate attention states computed for earlier tokens in the decision sequence are cached and reused when generating subsequent tokens.
+This eliminates the need to recompute attention over the entire decision sequence at each decision-making step, significantly reducing the computational overhead from quadratic to linear in sequence length.